anthonywongnz/regive/README.md

 7. [Authors. ](#authors)

 <a name="desc"></a>
-## 1. Description
+## 1. Regive Platform Summary

+1. Give
 ## What's the problem?

 Constantly, people tend to purchase things that they don’t necessarily need and we end up with so much materialistic things.
 Rather than selling and attempting to earn a bit of monetary value, we could learn to regive our beloved items to others who may be in need of it.

+During the stay at home lockdown orders during the coronavirus pandemic, many people are clearing out basements, closets and bedrooms as a way to pass time.
+As a result, Op shops (known as "thrift stores" in America and "recycle shops" in parts of Asia) are informally reporting unprecedented volumne of donations.

 ## How can technology help?